How to Get a Heritage Consultant Business License in Dubai

 Streamlined registration processes designed for professional service providers

-Business Licence fees at Dubai South Business Hub typically range from AED 12,000 to AED 20,000 per year, depending on the package selected and the number of visas included.
-Professional licences in most Dubai free zones, including Dubai South, do not carry a minimum share capital requirement, which reduces the financial barrier for individual practitioners and boutique consultancy firms.
+Business License fees at Dubai South Business Hub typically range from AED 12,000 to AED 20,000 per year, depending on the package selected and the number of visas included.
+Professional licenses in most Dubai free zones, including Dubai South, do not carry a minimum share capital requirement, which reduces the financial barrier for individual practitioners and boutique consultancy firms.

 Step-by-Step Registration Process